 On its own, that decrease isn’t much.
 And the reason for that lies in the strength of NJ online gambling sites.

 In August, $87.8 million in NJ online casino revenue was brought in compared to $41.1 million last year, an increase of 113.6%.

-There was also a year-to-year increase in NJ sports betting revenue as $39.5 million for the month, up from last year’s amount of $25,210,342.
+There was also a year-to-year increase in NJ sports betting revenue at $39.5 million for the month, up from last year’s amount of $25,210,342.
 The majority of that revenue was also online.

-Land-based casino win, however, is another story.
+Land-based casinos, however, are another story.
 Eight casinos saw year-over-year decreases between 14% and 55% in August.